 Not very helpful if you aiming for an nice early retirement!
 Its no wonder the FIRE movement is gaining such popularity!

-The government do provide a state pension age checker and by inputting your date of birth, they will helpfully provide you with the year you can retire along with how old you will be.
+The government do provide a state pension age checker.
+Simply input your date of birth, they will helpfully provide you with the year you can retire along with how old you will be.
 If your wondering currently we are all working till we are 68!

 How much do I need to retire?

-After the calculations above, it should be apparent now that we can’t really rely on the government not to move our state pension age further and further away from us until it becomes obvious that we are working until we are dead!
+After the calculations above, it should be apparent now that we can’t really rely on the government.
+They move our state pension age until it becomes obvious that we are working until we are dead!

-Back in 2015’s Pension Reform Consultation paper explained why it felt the need to reform our pensions stating that “it should encourage people to save enough during their working lives to meet their aspirations for a sufficient standard of living in retirement”
+Back in 2015’s Pension Reform Consultation paper explained why it felt the need to reform our pensions.
+It states that “it should encourage people to save enough during their working lives to meet their aspirations for a sufficient standard of living in retirement”